George Washington and slavery: Attitude to race

 Philip Morgan writes that "The youthful Washington revealed prejudices toward blacks, quite natural for the day" and that "blackness, in his mind, was synonymous with uncivilized behaviour."
 Washington's prejudices were not hard and fast; his retention of African-Americans in the Virginia Regiment contrary to the rules, his employment of African-American overseers, his use of African-American doctors and his praise for the "great poetical Talents" of the African-American poet Phillis Wheatley, who had lauded him in a poem in 1775, show that he recognized the skills and talents of African-Americans.
 Historian Henry Wiencek rendered this judgment:

 "If you look at Washington's will, he's not conflicted over the place of African Americans at all," Wiencek said in an interview.
 "From one end of his papers to the other, I looked for some sense of racism and found none, unlike Jefferson, who's explicit on his belief in the inferiority of Black people.
 In his will, Washington authored a bill of rights for Black people and said they should be taught to read and write.
 They were Americans, with the right to live here, to be educated, and to work productively as free people."

-The views of Martha Washington about slavery and race were different from her husband's, and were less favorable to African Americans.
+Martha Washington's views about slavery and race were different from her husband's, and were less favorable to African Americans.
 For example, she said in 1795 that, "The Blacks are so bad in their nature that they have not the least grat[i]tude for the kindness that may be shewed to them."
 She refused to follow the example he set by emancipating his slaves, and instead she bequeathed the only slave she directly owned (named Elish) to her grandson.